 2. Multi-variable analysis

-Clean data is needed.
+Clean data is require.
 If reps are not tracking deal progress and activities, your results will be skewed.

 3. Opportunity stage forecasting